-Tea tree oil, the essential oil derived from the Melaleuca alternifolia tree of Australian origin, can be a boon to you if you suffer from dry itchy scalp, dandruff, or any other scalp problems, even scalp fungus, psoriasis and scalp eczema!
+Tea tree oil, the essential oil derived from the Melaleuca alternifolia tree of Australian origin, can be a boon to you if you suffer from the dry itchy scalp, dandruff, or any other scalp problems, even scalp fungus, psoriasis and scalp eczema!
 So, if you are wary of chemical solutions for your scalp problems, opt for tea tree oil but after testing it thoroughly on your skin as this very strong oil has been known to even cause skin allergies when not used cautiously!
-Let’s know how tea tree oil is good for scalp and its problems.
+Let’s know how tea tree oil is good for the scalp and its problems.

 Is Tea Tree Oil Good for Scalp

 Yes, if we go by the traditional usage of tea tree oil it has been an effective natural alternative treatment for scalp problems.
-The reasons are obvious- the antiseptic, antibiotic and antifungal properties of tea tree oil that help you get rid of such issues as itchy and dry scalp.
+The reasons are obvious- the antiseptic, antibiotic and antifungal properties of tea tree oil that helps you get rid of such issues as an itchy and dry scalp.
 However, if we go by the research status about tea tree oil for scalp problems, the test studies for effectiveness of tea tree oil in treating dandruff, itchy scalp and other scalp problems are inconclusive.
 This might just mean that you have to remain really watchful when applying this oil to your problematic scalp as it may lead to various side effects.
-So, if you use strong tea tree oil undiluted, you may have allergic reactions that can range from mild irritation to severe redness, itching and blistering on your scalp.
+So, if you use strong tea tree oil undiluted, you may have allergic reactions that can range from mild irritation to severe redness, itching and blister on your scalp.
 One more thing that you should keep in mind is that tea tree oil has to be used only topically.
 It may prove to be toxic if taken internally!

 How to Use Tea Tree Oil for Dry Scalp and Dandruff

 If your scalp produces too much of oil or the sebum as we know it technically, this excessive oil may cause your skin cells to stick together and give rise to what you call white flakes.
 Your dandruff can be a result of various causes such as dry skin, allergy to or sensitivity to certain hair products, such scalp diseases as psoriasis, seborrheic dermatitis, or eczema and even an overgrowth of yeast.
-The good news is that tea tree oil for dry scalp and dandruff is too effective, barring only few people who are allergic to this oil.
+The good news is that tea tree oil for dry scalp and dandruff is too effective, barring only a few people who are allergic to this oil.
 There are terpenes in tea tree oil.
 They are hydrocarbons that are not only antibacterial and anti-fungal etc. but also have fine moisturizing benefits.
 The oil also penetrates into the dead cells build-up and cleans off any nasty thing that might be making your scalp itchy and dry!

 Ways to Use Tea Tree Oil for Dry Scalp